Skip menu

 Today, the consortium "Il croco di Pietro Perugino - Zafferano di Città della Pieve" consists of 30 producer members who market it exclusively in threads, to guarantee its authenticity.

-Every year, in the last week of October, the historic centre of Città della Pieve hosts the Zafferiamo event to discover all the secrets of this spice with tastings, art exhibitions inspired by or created with saffron, and cooking workshops open to all.
+Every year, in the last week of October, the historic center of Città della Pieve hosts the Zafferiamo event to discover all the secrets of this spice with tastings, art exhibitions inspired by or created with saffron, and cooking workshops open to all.

 The case of Cascia